Rutu136/Comp4050-Project-Management/Project_Charter.markdown

 ## Scope

+In-scope:
 We will create mobile applications that will establish and maintain connections between users to facilitate a voice call.
+We will create a user interface that will allow users to make a payment from within the application.

+Out-of-scope:
 The project will not involve supplying the servers, hardware or operating systems required to run the system.
+No other forms of communication (ie. video calling, photo sharing, messaging, etc.) will be provided.

-We will create a user interface that will allow users to input their payment information, but the payment will be routed through a third party to complete the transaction.
+Payment will be routed through a third party to complete the transaction.

-The ability to integrate with any other third party applications not previously specified will not be provided.
+The ability to integrate with any other third party applications, aside from what was previously specified, will not be provided.

 # Duration